vygr/ChrysaLisp/docs/CLASSES.md

 ## (.? this method) -> nil | lambda

-This is query if a method is defined on this object.
+This is query if the method is defined on this object.
 A reflection call as other languages would say.
 You get back `nil` or the `lambda` for the method.

 Somtimes you do want to check if the method you would call is in fact defined for this object !
 The `Window` class does this within the event dispatch code